AutodeskGames/stingray-docs/source/stingray_help/deploying/package_for_android.md

 To package a project for Android:

-1. If you haven't done so already, set up the ~{ Requirements for Android game development }~ on your Windows computer.
+1. If you haven't done so already, follow the first-time setup instructions under ~{ Get started on Android }~.
 2. In the Stingray Engine, open the **Deployer** panel to the Android tab and enter the required information.
 (See below.)
 3. Click **Package Project for Android**.